CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (3) Other incidental costs incurred between the execution of the lien and the recording of the deed; and

-(o) Account 1700, other assets, shall be for intangible assets and other assets, not included elsewhere, whose economic benefit shall be converted to cash or used to meet liabilities at some future time beyond the next accounting cycle.
+(o) Account 1700, “Other Assets,” shall be for intangible assets and other assets, not classified in (a) through (n) above, whose economic benefit shall be converted to cash or used to meet liabilities at some future time beyond the next accounting cycle.

 Rev 1706.02 Liabilities.
 Probable future sacrifices of economic benefits arising from present obligations of a municipality to transfer assets or provide services to other entities in the future as a result of past transactions or events shall be classified as follows: